tokensoft/suku_token/README.md

 </p>

-A total of 255 whitelists can be created, each with the ability to restrict transfers to all other whitelists.
+A total of 255 whitelists can be utilized, each with the ability to restrict transfers to all other whitelists.

 By default, all whitelists will **NOT** be allowed to transfer between source and destination addresses within the same whitelist.
 This must explicitly be enabled.
 By default all whitelists block all transfers.